 Venture Capital Germany

-Well-Known Start-ups from Germany
+Well-Known Start-ups From Germany

 Germany has no shortage of start-ups looking at encouraging valuation prospects from national and foreign investors.
-These include start-ups from the most promising sectors such as FinTech, bio-tech, health and medicine, personal mobility, and robotics.
+These include start-ups from the most promising sectors such as fintech, biotech, health and medicine, personal mobility, and robotics.

-ResearchGate, founded in 2008 but now based in Berlin is the biggest start-up in Germany and counts Bill Gates as one of their 22 investors.
-Babbel is the largest language learning app in the world.
-Founded in 2007 in Berlin, the company raised 33.3M USD in 4 rounds and was awarded the most innovative education company of 2016.’
+ResearchGate, founded in 2008 but now based in Berlin, is the biggest start-up in Germany and counts Bill Gates as one of its 22 investors.
+Babbel is the largest language-learning app in the world.
+Founded in 2007 in Berlin, the company raised $33.3M in four rounds and was awarded the most innovative education company of 2016.’
 Their acquisition of LingoVentura in 2018 marked their expansion into the language travel market.

 Coach-hub, for one, raised over €18.9 million in capital investment.
 It was founded in 2018 and offers mobile personalized coaching for employees at various career levels.
 The company offers a pool of top coaches and professional mobile coaching sessions done through web and smartphone communication.